Peace walk: Women Cross DMZ

 In addition to Steinem, participants in the crossing included organizer Christine Ahn from Hawaii; feminist Suzuyo Takazato from Okinawa; Amnesty International human rights lawyer Erika Guevara of Mexico; Liberian peace and reconciliation advocate Leymah Gbowee; Philippines lawmaker Liza Maza; Northern Ireland peace activist Mairead Maguire and Colonel Ann Wright, a retired officer who resigned from the U.S. military to protest the US invasion of Iraq.

 Supporters of the crossing met criticism with insistence that war, which divides and destroys families, impacts women, as well as men; therefore, if governments led by men cannot or will not lead the peace process, grassroots women have every right to take to the streets—and even the DMZ.
 Participants said the crossing focused global attention on the unnecessarily protracted Korean War, with support from world leaders, including UN Secretary General Ban Ki-Moon, Archbishop Desmond Tutu, the Dalai Lama, former US President Jimmy Carter and South Korean lawmakers.

 For Ahn and the others, the crossing symbolized a reaffirmation of peace through dialogue, as opposed to an escalating arms race.

 Crossing participant Kozue Akibayashi, International President, Women's League for Peace and Freedom, wrote, "Addressing the division and bringing peace to the Korean Peninsula is not only the task for North and South Korea, but a responsibility of the international community."
 Akibayashi said Women Cross DMZ strongly condemns the North Korean government's human rights violations while recognizing that such violations must be viewed through the lens of a "society where the priorities of the military outweigh the basic needs of its people."
 Akibayashi also featured as a keynote speaker at the first annual Peace Education Conference, held virtually in September 2021.

+European Walks for Peace and Freedom

+Peace Walking is a humanitarian long‑distance walking initiative founded in 2016 by Bartłomiej Jezierski, a Polish traveller and social activist.
+The project, rooted in Jezierski’s survival‑based expeditions known as the European Walks for Peace and Freedom (EWPF), has covered around 18,000 km across 39 European countries.
+Its purpose was to understand homelessness and irregular migration of people affected by armed conflicts through direct experience — walking without money, sleeping outdoors, crossing borders on foot, and meeting displaced people along the way.

+Jezierski completed three major EWPF expeditions (2016, 2017/18, 2021/22), each combining extreme physical endurance with humanitarian fundraising.
+His journeys involved encounters with migrants, homeless individuals, police interventions, harsh weather, illness, and spiritual experiences in places such as Assisi, the Vatican, Santiago de Compostela and Fátima.
+He documented all expeditions in handwritten notebooks forming the basis for several books.

+Peace Walking has been recognised by local media and is evolving into a compassion‑driven foundation supporting children affected by conflict and disaster.
+Its social‑media archive contains thousands of photographs and stories from the walks.
+The project emphasises solidarity, minimalism, and the belief that genuine understanding arises from physical presence and shared human vulnerability.